 - Ph.D., Romance Languages & Literatures, Harvard University

-Previously, he was Assistant Professor of Portuguese at the United States Military Academy at West Point, where he received the Commander’s Award for Civilian Service, and has also taught at Middlebury College and Harvard University, where he was awarded the Derek C. Bok Award for Excellence in the Teaching of Undergraduates.
+Previously, he was Assistant Professor of Portuguese at the United States Military Academy at West Point, where he received the Commander’s Award for Civilian Service.
+He has also taught at Middlebury College and Harvard University, where he was awarded the Derek C. Bok Award for Excellence in the Teaching of Undergraduates.
 Students that Prof. Lewis has mentored have been recognized for their research with awards such as the Outstanding Undergraduate Researcher Award, from the University of Utah’s College of Humanities, and the Hoopes Prize for Outstanding Scholarly Work, from Harvard University.

 As a composer and arranger, he is a member of the American Society of Composers and Publishers (ASCAP) and his work has been performed internationally.